 Rating the difficulty of four wheel drive routes is almost impossible.
 Not only do vehicles vary in their capability, but the experience of the driver is also a factor.
 The easiest of the trails described above (Shafer/Long Canyon Loop) is barely out of the two-wheel-drive class.
-The most difficult (Poison Spider) requires first-rate off-road equipment.
+The most difficult (Poison Spider, Hells Revenge) requires first-rate off-road equipment.
 The other routes are well within the capabilities of stock four-wheel-drive vehicles.

 As with many activities, 4 wheel driving, ATV’ing and dirt biking fills its enthusiasts with the notion that more risk equals more fun.
 Be aware that difficult 4 wheel drive trails entail some risk of damage for the vehicle and occupants.
 Novices are advised to develop experience on easier trails first and to seek advice for reducing risks on difficult terrain.

 Getting lost or having a vehicle stuck or disabled is a special risk in this desert country.
 Although the routes described here are not very remote compared to some, the safest procedure is to travel with more than one vehicle.
 Next best is to be sure someone knows where you are going and when your return can be considered overdue.
 It is essential to have a good supply of water, and one should never attempt to walk for help in the hot months without carrying plenty of water.
 Other sensible equipment is also important, including sun protection, adequate clothing for cool nights, first-aid supplies, insect repellent, a spare tire, and mechanical equipment to keep the vehicle mobile.